 The trip to the apartment took about twenty minutes into the city.
 Despite the offers, Anna wanted to go alone.

 "He wouldn't know you," she reasoned.
 "Besides, I have to ask him a few things."

-“I’m here to see Kato-san,” Anna answered.
-“It’s really important.”
-The door opened a crack.
-A pair of tired, grey eyes peeked out.
-Anna blinked for a long moment.
+"I'm here to see Kato-san," Anna answered.
+"It's really important."
+The door opened a crack and a pair of tired grey eyes peeked out.
+Anna looked really confused.

 "Is Kato-san in?" she asked.